 Major: Broadcast Journalism

-Professional Goal: I am fascinated by the ethos of the field.
+Professional Goals: I am fascinated by the ethos of the field.
 The way so many people come together with one unified goal in mind captivates me.
 I don't have a preference for on-camera or off, and am trying to get as much behind the scenes work done and also get the on-camera feel.
 I'd like to someday be a jack-of-all-trades.

 Broadcasting Influence: Edward R. Murrow

-Interested in Covering: Because I am originally from India, I have seen myself naturally leaning towards Human Rights issues.
+Reporting Interests: Because I am originally from India, I have seen myself naturally leaning towards Human Rights issues.
 Broadcast journalism is an amazing medium that has the power to bring so many people into a story.
 If you have the power to bring attention and open people’s eyes, it just seems like wasting a resource by not doing it.